 Harmonnia Junus, Violin

-Harmonnia Junus recently graduated with a Master of Music from New York's Mannes College the New School for Music, where she also earned her Bachelor of Music under the tutelage of Sally Thomas.
-Other primary teachers include Dr. Goetz RIchter and Shi-xiang Zhang.
-As a dedicated teacher, Ms. Junus is on the faculty at the Diller Quaile School of Music maintains a private studio in Manhattan’s Upper West Side.
+Harmonnia Junus earned her Bachelor and Master of Music degrees from New York's Mannes College the New School for Music under the tutelage of Sally Thomas.
+Other notable teachers include Dr. Goetz Richter, Daniel Phillips, Stephanie Chase and Professor Shi-Xiang Zhang.
+Ms. Junus performs on a Giovanni Grancino violin made in Milan, 1719.

-Mr. Vizzaro Vallejos is an Argentine-American violist.
+Mr. Vizzarro Vallejos is an Argentine-American violist.
 Besides working with Artists By Any Other Name, he regularly performs in a variety of styles: standard orchestral repertoire with the Metro Chamber Orchestra, new compositions with the Curiosity Cabinet, authentic tangos with Binelli’s Astoria Tango Orchestra, and Dominican folk music with La Camerata Washington Heights.
-He’s appeared twice as soloist with La Camerata at Aaron Davis Hall in City College.
+He has appeared twice as soloist with La Camerata at Aaron Davis Hall in City College.

 He is a founding member of the Washington Heights Community Conservatory, where he teaches violin and viola.
 The Conservatory offers full scholarships and instruments to students in need.
 He has degrees from Hunter and Brooklyn College, where he studied privately with Ji-Hyun Son and chamber music with Fred Zlotkin.